gesievi/RADii/docs/tutorial/grashopper/documentation_rst/02_connect.rst

 **About channels and subchannels and subsubsubchannels** The way to write channel addresses in the viewer is channelname.subchannel.sub.sub and can be endlessly extended.
-In Radii grashopper the same address is reached by logging in, choosing "channelname > My Domain" and then under "-subchannel-" typing subchannel.sub.sub
+In Radii grasshopper the same address is reached by logging in, choosing "channelname > My Domain" and then under "-subchannel-" typing subchannel.sub.sub

 .. image:: /tutorial/Quick_Guide//1_LV_Explo_Images/Grashopper/03_Quick_Guide_Publisher_zugeschnitten.png

 Example:
-The channelname "sun" in grashopper:
+The channelname "sun" in grasshopper:
 -channel-
 Sun > My Domain